Ana-Costa-1201313/sem5pi-24-25-3db9-frontend/Docs/Sprint B/US 6.2.8/readme.md

 The following tests are to be developed:
 - the patient information should be deleted
-- the page must reload to show the deleted staff.
+- the page must reload to show the deleted patient.

 Unitary tests to the component will be implemented.